 5. Books and Materials

-As part of the Dual Enrollment program at VSU, all books and resources needed for courses will be provided for each student in the Dual Enrollment Honors Academy.
+As part of the Dual Enrollment program at VSU, all books and resources needed for courses will be provided for each student in the Dual Enrollment Program.
 Each semester, the VSU Bookstore receives a list of participating DE students and based upon your resources request previously submitted to the bookstore, the bookstore will know the resources needed for each class and will be able to provide exactly what is needed for each class.
 All books and resources are pre-packaged for each student based on this information.
 If Day1 resources are used, they will provide this information to the students as well.
 All books and resources are typically available for pick-up at the Dual Enrollment Orientation session which occurs prior to the first day of classes.
 For online students, they may contact the VSU Bookstore and have their books and other needed resources sent to them either electronically or by mail.
 They may attend the DE Orientation if they prefer and get their resources this way.
 All students should have all the resources they need for your class on the first day of classes.
 At the end of each semester, all books and resources must be returned in the manner in which they were picked up.